 A resounding need is emerging across the Higher Education sector for resources to support the process of implementing IMS Global standards and practices to make it significantly easier to support next generation digital teaching and learning.
-To address this need, IMS Global launched the Innovation Leadership Networks in the Fall of 2015 to foster and support institutional collaboration.
+To address this need, IMS Global member institutions launched the Innovation Leadership Networks to foster and support institutional collaboration.
 The networks are currently focused on: (1) Accessibility, (2) Adaptive Learning, (3) Digital Credentials & CBE, (4) Learning Data & Analytics, and (5) Learning Tools Interoperability (LTI) Leadership.

 Each community network provides an interactive forum for members to exchange ideas and work collaboratively to help each other accelerate their progress by articulating best practices and developing use cases and other resources for the Higher Education Playbook.
 Network contributors are powerful advocates to help engage other institutions to participate in IMS Global and to advance the use of IMS Global standards by their suppliers.
 These Networks are at the intersection between a school’s curriculum and technology standards and are helping to shape the next generation of learning.